Mulia, Puncak Jaya: Housing

-Demography
+Demographics

 Population

-In 2021, the population of Mulia District was 35,884, with a density of 1,435 people per square kilometer.
-The indigenous tribes in Puncak Jaya are the Lani, Damal, Dawa, Wano, Nduga, and Turu.
+In 2021, the population of Mulia district was 35,884, with a density of 1,435 people per square kilometer.
+The indigenous ethnic groups in Puncak Jaya are the Lani, Damal, Dauwa, Wano, Nduga, and Turu.
 Additionally, there are also several migrants from other regions in Indonesia.

 Religion

-According to data from the Ministry of Home Affairs the Civil Registration (DUKCAPIL), in 2021, most of the population in Mulia District were Christians.
-The religious composition of Mulia District is as follows: 95.19% Christian, with 93.09% being Protestant and 2.10% Catholic.
+According to data from the Ministry of Home Affairs the Civil Registration (DUKCAPIL), in 2021, most of the population in Mulia district were Christians.
+The religious composition of Mulia district is as follows: 95.19% Christianity, with 93.09% being Protestantism and 2.10% Catholicism.
 A smaller portion of the population follows Islam (4.79%), while Hinduism and Buddhism each account for 0.01%.

 Transportation

 In Mulia, there is a small airport called Mulia Airport, which accommodates small-sized aircraft.
 These aircraft provide pioneer flights to Jayapura with a travel time of approximately one hour.